Mass-imbalance effect on the cluster formation in a one-dimensional Fermi gas with coexistent $s$- and $p$-wave interactions: Summary and perspectives

 \section{Summary and perspectives}

 As a step further of previous work~\cite{Guo2023Phys.Rev.B107.024511}, in this paper we have investigated the mass imbalance and different kinds of clustering configurations in the system with the coexistence $s$- and $p$-wave interactions.
 We have investigated both the in-vacuum and in-medium two- and three-body correlations in the mass-imbalanced two-component Fermi gas.
 The solutions of in total five kinds of stable in-medium two- and three-body cluster states have been found in this system by solving the variational equations.
-By taking a certain mass ratio between two components of fermions, we have featured out a ground-state phase diagram consisting of $s$- and $p$-wave pairing states, and the Cooper triple states with different configurations in a plane of $s$- and $p$-wave scattering lengths.
+By taking a certain mass ratio between two components of fermions, we have {mapped out} a {lowest-energy cluster-instability diagram} consisting of $s$- and $p$-wave pairing states, and the Cooper {trimer} states with different configurations in a plane of $s$- and $p$-wave scattering lengths.

 With the inclusion of mass imbalance and different clustering configurations, our work would be useful for the deeper understanding and better understanding of the nontrivial states arising in the systems with the coexistence of both even-parity ($s$-wave) and odd-parity ($p$-wave) interactions.
 Present results would also be useful for the further investigation of unconventional superfluids and superconductors.
 For the future perspectives, it is also interesting to see how similar in-medium correlations may arise in other systems, such as condensed-matter or nuclear ones.
 For instance, our present model setup may be applied to the investigations of hypernuclei with the lightest hyperon $\Lambda$~\cite{Danysz1953}.